lunarbin/lunarbin.github.io/info.md

 specialises in the design of open source `VHF` `RF` modules for use in wireless systems.

-> We are Lunar RF Labs©, a radio-frequency research laboratory. <br>
+> We are Lunar RF© Labs, a radio-frequency research laboratory. <br>
 [labs.lunar.sh](https://labs.lunar.sh)

 # Lab Status